Legal Aspects of Green Bonds: A Comprehensive Guide

 • Investor Attraction: Attracts investors focused on sustainability.

-• Reduced Capital Costs: Usually come with tax breaks and subsidies.
+• Reduced Capital Costs: These usually come with tax breaks and subsidies.

 • Green Market: With Green Tokens, issuers can stand out as champions of sustainability use.